robenkleene/design-references/after-effects/tutorials/after-effects-displaced-wave.md

 4. To distort the line into a circle, add a `Distort > Polar Coordinates` to `Main Wave Circle > Circle`, set `Type of Conversion: Rect to Polar` and `Interpolation: 100%`.
 5. Rename `Cirle` to `Circle 1` and duplicate it (`⌘D`, the second circle should be called `Circle 2`)
 6. Set `Circle 2 > Effect Controls > Displacement Map > Max Vertical Displacement: -150`

+## Neutralize Part of the Displacement Map

+Use gray to neutralize part of the displacement map to create some variation.

+1. Go to the `Displacement Map` composition, and create a new solid (`⌘Y`) and set the color as `H: 0 S: 0 B: 50` to make a gray.